 Larger Yellow Ant

-Often mistaken for termites due to their appearance, larger yellow ants can measure up to ¼ inch in length and are dark brown, blackish-brown, or pale yellowish-brown in color.
-They are found in groups around cracks and crevices in floors, basement walls, rotting wood, and concrete voids.
+Often mistaken for termites, larger yellow ants can measure up to ¼ inch in length and are dark brown, blackish-brown, or pale yellowish-brown in color.
+They are found around cracks and crevices in floors, basement walls, rotting wood, and concrete voids.
 When crushed, they emit a strong citrus odor.

 Pharaoh Ant

-Pharaoh ants are serious problems in apartments, rest homes, and hotels as they feed on a variety of food, primarily sweets such as honey, jellies, fruit juices, peanut butter, grease, and even shoe polish.
+Pharaoh ants are serious problems in apartments, rest homes, and hotels as they feed on a variety of food, primarily sweets such as honey, jellies, fruit juices, peanut butter, and grease.
 They are 1/16 inch in length and are a reddish-brown to light yellow color.
 They are able to transmit infections.

 Grease Ant

 These ants are common invaders of kitchen cupboards and sinks.
 Grease ants are 1/32 to 1/16 inch in length, making them incredibly difficult to spot, and are a shiny yellowish to bronze color.
-They build nests in wood or soil but are often seen trailing near food, specifically oils, grease, dead insects, cheese, and meat.
+They build nests in wood or soil but are often seen trailing near greasy or oily food, dead insects, cheese, and meat.

 Pavement Ant